 Doing this type of traveling requires a bit of flexibility and free spirited nature.
-The story of how we got to where we are currently is as follows: we booked a one way flight for mid-March without knowing exactly where we would go.
+The story of how we got to where we are currently is as follows: we booked a one way flight (try Kayak for great flight deals) for mid-March without knowing exactly where we would go.
 Beginning in June 2015 we emailed several farms to plan for our arrival the next spring.
 This proved very difficult since many farms do not know what type of help they will need each season, let alone nine months away.

 Luckily we connected with a farm coincidentally in the same province where we are currently living, Ravenna.
 We skyped to make sure we could communicate with one another and to see each other “face to face” before the final ok.
 They spoke some English and their farm seemed unique and well suited to us.
 We were excited to finally know where we were going and have something solid to look forward to.
 I could envision days spent under the sun, planting fruits and vegetables and eating endless amounts of pasta.